 If the artist wouldn't / couldn't appear their song would be visually represented by a series of cartoon stills featuring the show's mascot Foxy the Fox / GoGo drawn by Punch cartoonist Harry Hargreaves, while puppetry was supplied by Frank Mumford.
-Another ex Cool for Cats presenter Ker Robertson was the script writer.
-Starfire by The John Barry Seven & Orchestra was used as the show's theme.
+Another ex Cool For Cats presenter Ker Robertson was the script writer and 'disc arranger', while Starfire by The John Barry Seven & Orchestra was used as the show's theme.

 By Spring 1962 TWW had issued nearly 100,000 promotional Gogo badges and by October

 1962 the show had been in the local TAM ratings top ten twenty-

 The music appeared to come from a the bar's juke box, while every week a smoochy

 song would be played while the camera showed close-

 An accompanying EP promoting the show was released by Decca in 1963 and according to the liner notes written by the show's producer the show had up to nine million viewers by that time.
 Frank Harding left the show at the beginning of 1965 to return to cabaret.

 In September 1965 The Stage announced that programme controller Bryan Michie was seeking a new format for the show, to express a wider range of teenage interest.
 However, Disc magazine in late 1965 and Melody Maker in January 1966 were still listing forthcoming appearances on the show up until late February 1966, including The Animals, but in time the show would be replaced by Now!!!